ekwan/cctk/docs/tutorial_04.rst

     :width: 450
     :align: center

-Visualization of the lowest-energy OTf- and SbF6-bound structures reveals that both are coordinated to the Cu center in an inner-sphere fashion, despite SbF6 generally being considered a "non-coordinating" anion:
+Visualization of the lowest-energy OTf- and SbF\ :sub:`6`-bound structures reveals that both are coordinated to the Cu center in an inner-sphere fashion, despite SbF\ :sub:`6` generally being considered a "non-coordinating" anion:

 .. image:: /img/t04_otf_structure.png
     :width: 400